ATTN PARENTS: NEED SOME IDEAS TO TRAVEL WITH KIDS?

 Featured

-Now is the time to plan a daycation on roads less traveled.
+Now is the time to plan a daycation.

 From picnics in open spaces to stepping back in time with visits to historical sites, nature excursions to walking and driving tours, small towns offer options for off-the-beaten path getaways.
 All provide plenty of relaxation and outdoor adventures, with fewer crowds and room to wander.